2013: Laura Todis of Sierra High School, Fillmore USD

 Teacher of the Year

-Ms. Lizabeth Hoppe; Charles Blackstock High School; Hueneme Elementary School District, Named 2014 Ventura County Teacher of the Year!!!
+Ms. Lizabeth Hoppe; Charles Blackstock Middle School; Hueneme Elementary School District, Named 2014 Ventura County Educator of the Year!!!

 In 1972, California began recognizing outstanding teachers.
 Thirty-two years later, this endeavor provides an arena for fostering the highly qualified teacher standard emphasized in the federal No Child Left Behind Act.
 The program results in the annual selection of five teachers statewide who reflect the diversity of our teachers and students.
 The process pays tribute to California's teaching force, the complexity of challenges that confront our schools, and the need to promote collaboration and teamwork to meet those challenges.
 While finding "the five best" teachers out of 300,000-plus may be next to impossible, the program strives to find five "of the best to represent the best."